notofonts/noto-docs/src/miniarticles/NotoSansHatran.md

 # Noto Sans Hatran

-Noto Sans Hatran is a unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Hatran_ script.
+Noto Sans Hatran is an unmodulated (“sans serif”) design for texts in the historical Middle Eastern _Hatran_ script.

 Noto Sans Hatran has multiple weights, contains 32 glyphs, and supports 31 characters from the Unicode block Hatran.